phdonner/phdonner/README.md

 ## Contact information

-How you should be able to reach me: Try pdonner at the cooperative's nettinoste.fi domain.
+This is how you should be able to reach me: Try pdonner at the cooperative's nettinoste.fi domain.
 There is a lot of spam among those mails, but I'm reading the messages of that post office once or twice every week.

 <!---
 phdonner/phdonner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.